 Remuneration to the members of the board of directors

 Fees and other remuneration to board members, including the chairman, are decided at the annual general meeting.
-The annual general meeting on 6 March 2018 resolved that a fee of SEK 150 thousand shall be paid to the chairman of the board of directors and a fee of SEK 75 thousand shall be paid to other members of the board of directors, excluding Peter Möller, for the period until the next annual general meeting.
-No remuneration shall be paid for work in board committees.
+The annual general meeting on 15 May 2019 resolved that a fee of SEK 400,000 shall be paid to the chairman of the board of directors and a fee of SEK 200,000 shall be paid to other members of the board.
+In addition, SEK 100,000 shall be distributed to the chairman of the audit committee and SEK 50,000 to the chairman of the remuneration committee.

 Guidelines for remuneration of CEO and other senior executives